When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

 Tips for when you Smoke a Brisket:

-- Prepare your Rub in advance: To save time, you can simply mix your favorite spices such as kosher salt, garlic powder, pepper, etc. and store it in a shaker.
-If you want to keep the sodium under control you maty want to check some other alternatives to the salt.
+- Prepare your Rub in advance.
+To save time, you can simply mix your favorite spices such as kosher salt, garlic powder, pepper, etc., and store them in a shaker.
+If you want to keep the sodium under control you may want to check some other alternatives to the salt.
 Keep at least 2 feet distance while spreading the spices on the brisket.
 This will create an even layer of seasoning on it.

 Variation in Smoked Brisket Recipe